MalakS38/BCG-AI-Financial-Chatbot/README.md

 This project includes a certificate of completion.

-## How to Run
+## Environment Setup and Execution

+# 1. Install dependencies
-1. Install requirements: pip install pandas matplotlib
+pip3 install pandas

-2. Run the chatbot: python src/chatbot.py
+# 2. Run the chatbot
-3. Run the financial analysis: python src/financial_analysis.py
+python3 chatbot.py